rsln-s/web/content/about.md

 +++

 ### Who am I?
-I'm Computer Science PhD student with Clemson University.
+I'm a PhD student in Computer Science at Clemson University.
 I work under the supervision of [Ilya Safro](https://people.cs.clemson.edu/~isafro/) in the [Algorithms and Computational Science Lab](https://people.cs.clemson.edu/~isafro/group.html).

 Before that, I've received a Bachelors degree in Applied Mathematics and Physics from Moscow Institute of Physics and Technology (MIPT).